jarulraj/buzzdb/README.md

 g++ -std=c++17 -O3 -Wall -Werror -Wextra -g <module_name>.cpp
 ```

+On Apple silicon Macs, the error `error: use of undeclared identifier 'assert' occurs on compilation` as #include <cassert> is not currently there in the `buzzdb.cpp` file.
+Add the header file to resolve this error.

 ## Contributions

 We welcome contributions to enhance BuzzDB’s performance and extend its capabilities.
 Feel free to submit pull requests, report issues, and join discussions.